 1. How does California law define embezzlement?

-Penal Code 503 PC is the California statute that makes it a crime for a person to unlawfully take property that someone entrusts to him.1
+Penal Code 503 PC is the California statute that makes it a crime to unlawfully take property that someone entrusts to you.1

 A prosecutor must prove the following four facts to obtain a conviction:

-- an owner entrusted his property to the defendant,
+- an owner entrusted their property to you,

-- the owner did so because he trusted the defendant,
+- the owner did so because they trusted you,

-- the defendant fraudulently converted or used that property for his own beneﬁt, and
+- you fraudulently converted or used that property for your own beneﬁt, and

-- he intended to deprive the owner of its use.2
+- you intended to deprive the owner of its use.2

-Note that a prosecutor does not have to prove that the owner of the property asked the embezzler to return his property.
+Note that a prosecutor does not have to prove that the owner of the property asked you to return their property.
 This “asking” is not an element of the crime.3

 Questions often arise under this statute on the meaning of: